Mexico is a very baby-friendly destination. The country is beautiful, so it’s no surprise that many people looking to escape winter chose Mexico.

 Then, once you pass the immigration you’ll be waiting for your checked luggage for a while and there’s no shop to buy snacks in that area so come prepared!

 Mexico has a lot of bugs!
 Depending on the age of the child you can use a big net on top of the stroller or spray the kids with bug spray for the evening.

 My kids always get attacked by mosquitos regardless of the DEET, but without it it would be impossible.
 You don’t even have to bring your own if you’re staying off resort – they sell kids-friendly bug sprays at every corner.

 2. Rain Cover for the Stroller or Umbrella

 The weather in Mexico is slightly unpredictable.
 It can be a beautiful sunny morning and then suddenly it starts raining, and most of the time it really pours.
-Always have a raincoat for the stroller and umbrella or lightweight raincoat for a toddler.
+Always have a raincoat for the stroller and umbrella or a lightweight raincoat for a toddler.
 It’s warm enough, so nothing fancy is necessary but you will get wet.

 3. Sunscreen or SPF Shirts

 Mexico’s sun is strong so babies and toddlers will get a lot of sun.
 SPF shirts are great and keep you from reapplying sunscreen a million times, but you might want to apply some on kids’ legs.